Mark Kinsella

 Mark Anthony Kinsella (born 12 August 1972) is an Irish football manager and former player, currently a coach at Drogheda United after previously being both the manager and assistant manager.
 He played as a central midfielder for most of his career.

 Kinsella began his career at Colchester United, before spells at Charlton Athletic, Aston Villa, West Bromwich Albion, Walsall and Lewes.
 He played 48 times for the Republic of Ireland, scoring three goals and playing in the 2002 FIFA World Cup in Japan and South Korea.
 Kinsella is a former manager of Daventry Town.

 Club career

 Colchester United

-Kinsella joined Colchester United as a 17-year-old (he was actually signed by the legendary ex-Rangers manager Jock Wallace) and played there for seven seasons, including two in the Conference, and played at Wembley in 1992 when Colchester won the FA Trophy.
+Kinsella joined Colchester United as a 17-year-old (he was actually signed by the former Rangers manager Jock Wallace) and played there for seven seasons, including two in the Conference, and played at Wembley in 1992 when Colchester won the FA Trophy.
 He was nicknamed "Sheedy" by the fans, in honour of the Everton player, and is among the club's most revered former players.